-This post discusses disability benefits for Deep vein thrombosis (DVT).
-If you are unable to work due to DVT read on for how SSA will evaluate your claim for disability.
+This post discusses Social Security Disability benefits for Deep Vein Thrombosis (DVT).
+If you are unable to work due to chronic venous insufficiency read on for how SSA will evaluate your claim for disability.

-Deep vein thrombosis occurs when a blood clot forms in one of more of the deep veins in your body, usually the legs.
+Deep vein thrombosis occurs when a blood clot forms in one of more of the deep veins in your body, usually the legs, pelvis or shoulder.
 DVT can cause swelling and pain or no symptoms at all.
 Blood clots can be caused by anything that prevents your blood from circulating properly.
 Via The Mayo Clinic.